Ultraplot/ultraplot/docs/faq.rst

   permitting *fluid figure dimensions*, and the new `~ultraplot.gridspec.GridSpec` class permits *variable spacing* between rows and columns and uses *physical units* rather than figure-relative and axes-relative units.
 * Certain features are arguably too redundant.
-For example, `~ultraplot.axes.Axes.format` is convenient, but the same tasks can be accomplished with existing axes and axis "setter" methods.
-Also, some of the functionality of `~ultraplot.ui.subplots` can be replicated with `axes_grid1
+For example, :func:`~ultraplot.axes.Axes.format` is convenient, but the same tasks can be accomplished with existing axes and axis "setter" methods.
+Also, some of the functionality of :func:`~ultraplot.ui.subplots` can be replicated with `axes_grid1
   <https://matplotlib.org/mpl_toolkits/axes_grid1/index.html>`__.
 Following `TOOWTDI
   <https://wiki.python.org/moin/TOOWTDI>`__ philosophy, these features should probably